 Malware is a generic term used to describe any effort to hack into an eCommerce information system and steal vital data such as customer billing details, credit card numbers as well as denial of service attacks that slow down the loading speed of the site or make it completely inaccessible.
 Sometimes, malware attacks are classified under names like viruses, Trojans, and phishing attacks.

-Viruses and Trojans can gain access to an unsecured eCommerce server and execute actions like downloading and installation of software into the server without requisite admin permission.
+Viruses and Trojans can gain access to an unsecured eCommerce server and execute actions like downloading and installation of software on the server without requisite admin permission.
 This rogue software will then relay credit card information to the hacker’s computer.
-Thereafter, the information will be sold to other cyber criminals online.
-Phishing is also a form of cyber attack, which involves setting up a site that look just like your e-commerce website.
+Thereafter, the information will be sold to other cybercriminals online.
+Phishing is also a form of cyber attack, which involves setting up a site that looks just like your e-commerce website.
 It will come up on unsuspecting customer’s browsers when they attempt to load your website.
 Without knowing, some customers will give out their credit card details to these phishing sites.